dokklib/dokklib/docs/libs/db/many-to-many.md

+---
+title: Many-To-Many Queries - Dokklib-DB
+description: Documentation on making many-to-many relational queries in DynamoDB with Dokklib-DB.
+---
 # Many-To-Many Queries

 In a many-to-many relation both entities may have multiple relations to other entities of the same type.